koality-io/WordPressPlugin/readme.txt

  - Inform if the installed WordPress version is **outdated or insecure**
  - Inform if there are **too many / unknown admin users** in the system
  - Inform if there are **too many plugins that need an update**

+- Content
+ - Inform if there are too many pending comments
+ - Inform if there are too many spam comments

 # WooCommerce features